vittalpai/MFPStarterIonic/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/m67hoff/MFPStarterIonic.svg)](https://greenkeeper.io/)
 [![Build Status](https://travis-ci.org/m67hoff/MFPStarterIonic.svg?branch=master)](https://travis-ci.org/m67hoff/MFPStarterIonic)

-*You can run this mobile app without installing your own MobileFirst DevelomentKit/Server by using my demo-mfpserver on Bluemix (this may change in the future)*. **However is recommended to install your own server locally using the FREE MobileFirst Developer Kit**
+*You can run this mobile app without installing your own MobileFirst DevelomentKit/Server by using my demo-mfpserver on Bluemix (this may change in the future)*. **However, is recommended to install your own server locally using the FREE MobileFirst Developer Kit**

 See [MobileFirst Developer Kit - Installation guide](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/installation-configuration/development/mobilefirst/)

 ### Prereq

-You need some basic [Ionic](http://ionicframework.com/docs/) knowlage and the ionic cli installed.
+You need some basic [Ionic](http://ionicframework.com/docs/) knowledge and the ionic cli installed.

 Also Android Stuido (or Xcode on Mac) is needed for the device emulators